 To achieve these goals, activities of the Center include:

-- Seminar and workshops on topics including:
+- Presenting seminar and workshops on topics including:

 - Active teaching pedagogies

 - Working with students with different learning styles and challenges

 - Effective use of technology in the classroom